Gillian Sze: Biography

 Sze's parents are Chinese immigrants, and she grew up speaking the Hokkien dialect of Mandarin at home.
 She was raised in Winnipeg.

 After graduating from high school, Sze studied at the University of Winnipeg for one year to study medicine, after which she transferred to Concordia University to study creative writing.
 She later received a Master of Arts in creative writing from Concordia University, as well as a Ph.D. in English Studies from the Université de Montréal.

-Sze presently lives in Montreal.
-Since 2017, she has worked in the English Department at John Abbott College.
+Sze presently lives in Montreal where she teaches in the English Department at Concordia University.

 Awards and honours

-My Love for You is Aways received a starred review from Kirkus Reviews.
+My Love for You is Always received a starred review from Kirkus Reviews.

 The Night is Deep and Wide received a starred review from Publishers Weekly.
 The book was also named one of the best children's books of the year by New York Public Library (2021) and Carnegie Library of Pittsburgh (2022).

 The Globe and Mail included Quiet Night Think: Poems & Essays in their list of the best 100 books of 2022.
 CBC Books also included in on their "Best Canadian Poetry of 2022" list.